-In this week’s video, learn how to avoid the fatal flaws of epilogues by studying Tanya Egan Gibson’s How to Buy a Love of Reading.
+In this week’s video, learn how to write an epilogue (and avoid its fatal flaw) by studying Tanya Egan Gibson’s How to Buy a Love of Reading.

 Most stories aren’t intended to tell every detail of a character’s life.
 A story is just a snapshot, a set period of time chosen and extracted from a character’s life because it offers an inherent dramatic arc.
 Inserting what is essentially a footnote after the story, telling the reader what became of the characters, often serves to distract from the point of the story itself, or water down the effect of the ending.